wardfranssen/larsvlaar/README.md

 # 📝 TODO List

 ## 🏗️ Development Tasks
+- [ ] Add custom games: invites are handled on the website
 - [ ] Implement different game modes
+- [ ] Friends
 - [ ] Investigate how hard it is to mess with games (e.g., joining a random game)
-- [ ] Add custom games with a custom join code
 - [ ] Implement multiplayer (ranked mode?)
 - [ ] Make separate process for sending emails to remove workers bottleneck